justinhunt/moodle-filter_videoeasy/readme.txt

 PLAYER = the type of player (videojs, flowplayer ...etc) WIDTH = the width of video
 HEIGHT = the height of video
+FILEEXT = The file extension of the video file

 Note that while the template replacement is a simple swap out of the placeholder text, the loader script replacement is a little different.
 The loader script replacement will remove surrounding quotes as well as the placeholder, and put a JS variable in their place. eg